Coupling Conditions for Water Waves at Forks: Reduction of the Shallow Water Equations

+It is well known that in the linear limit, Equations (\ref{sha1})--(\ref{sha2b}) reduce to the linear wave equation for the water height $h$.
+To see this, consider the steady state $h=h_0, ~u=v=0$, then the linearized system~is

+The boundary conditions reduce to $\nabla h \cdot \mathbf{n}=0$ as can be seen by projecting (\ref{lsha2a}) on $\mathbf{n}$.
+This equation is in the class (\ref{nlwave}).

-\section{Reduction of the shallow water equations}
+\section{Reduction of the Shallow Water Equations}

 The shallow water equations cannot be reduced so simply as the nonlinear scalar wave equation.
 In fact, it is not clear what are the right interface conditions that should be implemented for a 1D effective model.
+Stoker, in his well-known book~\cite{Stoker1958b} introduces the following interface conditions for the water elevations $h_1,h_2,h_3$ and branch-oriented velocities $u_1^{\parallel}, u_2^{\parallel}, u_3^{\parallel}$

+and uses them to analyze the junction of the Mississippi and the Missouri rivers.
+These conditions were not justified by a formal argument.
+Note also that they do not depend on the angle of the junction.

-To understand the problem, we proceed as in \cite{Caputo2014}, integrate the operator on the bifurcation region and consider the limit of small transverse width $w\,$.
+Below, we will see that these conditions arise naturally in the limit of small amplitude for the shallow water equations.
+For general amplitudes, it is not clear that these apply.
+To analyze the problem, we proceed as in~\cite{cd14}, integrate the governing equations on the bifurcation region and consider the limit of vanishing transverse width $w$.

-\subsection{Mass flux}
+\subsection{Mass Flux}